KevinRejevich/Latin102/commentary.md

 >>> This work of art, denoted as *Capitoline Museum, Inv.
 Scu.
 247*, is illustrating baby Hercules strangling the two snakes which Juno had sent.
 -The sculpture shows 2 snake being strangled by baby Hercules which is one point of similarity between the text and the sculpture.
-Another specfic point that is similar between the latin text and the sculpture of baby Hercules is that Hercules is using both hands to strangle the two snakes denoted in the text using 'duabus manibus' in the ablative case.
+Another specfic point that is similar between the latin text and the sculpture of baby Hercules is that Hercules is using both hands to strangle the two snakes denoted in the text using 'duabus manibus' in the ablative case (ablative of agent).
 Another obvious similarity is that the sculpture and text both illustrate an infant male person denoted as Hercules.
-One point of contrast bewteen the text and scultpture is that the sculpture does not depict Juno, the one that sent the snakes to attack Hercules.
+One point of contrast bewteen the text and scultpture is that the sculpture does not depict Juno, the one that sent the snakes to attack Hercules, but the text does.